ncahill89/starter-academic/content/post/Imposter/index.md

 **"I feel confident about my ability to do this."**

-So the imposter syndrome was kept at bay for a little while but it never disappeared and it found ways to rear its ugly head in new ways.
+So the imposter syndrome was kept at bay for a little while, but it never disappeared, instead it just reared its ugly head in new ways.

 <img src="imposter_bear.jpg" width="400" height="400">